Parking & Transportation

 Note: A listing of low emission and high efficiency (LEHE) vehicles is maintained by the US Green Car Council.
 To apply for the (LEHE) vehicle sticker, documentation (i.e., vehicle manual) must be provided to the security office.
 Security will issue stickers for approved vehicles that must be placed on the right rear bumper.
 Carpool spaces are reserved for vehicles with at least three occupants and display a valid car pool permit from the sustainability office.

 - Vehicle must utilize only one parking space.

 - Motorcycles are permitted to park within a single space or in the designated "Motorcycle Only" parking spaces in the parking garages.

-*A campus parking location map is linked here and print copies available from the Welcome Center to help determine appropriate areas and spaces.
+A campus parking location map is available online and print copies available from the Welcome Center to help determine appropriate areas and spaces.
 Basically, a space is open for parking unless designated otherwise.
 Currently, employee-only yellow-striped parking spaces remain in the same location but renamed with signage in the lots and the symbol 2 on the map: Lot B, areas of Lots G and F, and H.2 behind the Athletics & Fitness Center.
 Accessibility for persons with disabilities is conveniently located throughout the campus, including both garages and major lots, with locations designated on the map legend and in blue-lined spaces.